neondatabase/autoscaling/ARCHITECTURE.md

 requests these resources from the scheduler plugin, and submits a patch request for its NeonVM to update the resources.

-The VM informant manages the `autoscaler-agent` associated with a given compute instance and relays messages between the agent and the VM monitor on that compute instance.
+The VM informant manages the `autoscaler-agent`(s) associated with a given compute instance and relays messages between the agent and the VM monitor on that compute instance.

 The VM monitor is responsible for handling all of the functionality inside the VM that